trillaman/Articles/0x1 Networking/How to reset ipFIRE GUI password.md

 ***

 # First step - SSH for the win!
-So when you login to gui with some shitty password you had to input while your case to applince is opened (to access VGA output) and you couldn't copy-paste this from password manager like KeePass, you have to enable SSH connections.
+When you login to gui with some shitty password you had to input while your case to applince is opened (to access VGA output) and you couldn't copy-paste this from password manager like KeePass, you have to enable SSH connections.

 ### Second step - find whatever that is related to webserver